 Many circumstances can lead to wrongful death cases, including those that occur intentionally, such as homicide, as well as those that result from negligence, such as medical malpractice.
 According to a Johns Hopkins University School of Medicine study, medical errors rank third among the leading causes of death in the United States behind cancer and heart disease.
 Approximately 250,000 patients lose their lives each year to medical malpractice, accounting for one in 10 deaths in the U.S. each year.

-Families and loved ones of wrongful death victims often feel overwhelmed by the litigation process and may not know how to proceed with their claim, but a lawyer can help them determine the appropriate course of action in their case.
+Families and loved ones of wrongful death victims often feel overwhelmed by the litigation process and may not know how to proceed with their claim, but our wrongful death attorneys can help them determine the appropriate course of action in their case.

 Origin of Wrongful Death Lawsuits